Jovita08/Redirecting-the-scene/README.md

 ### Step 9:

-The Sphere after touching the cube it will disappeared and Press the key [R] the redircting to the new scene that is page2.
+The Sphere after touching the cube it will disappeared and Press the key [space] for redircting to the new scene that is page2.